-The amount appearing in the final column of the Schedule directly opposite an offence described in the Schedule 1 is the modified penalty for that offence.
+- (1) The amount appearing in the final column of the table in Schedule 1 directly opposite an offence described in Schedule 1 is the modified penalty for that offence. - (2) The amount appearing in the final column in the table in Schedule 1 directly opposite an offence described in Schedule 1 is the modified penalty which applies each day or part of each day during which the offence continues.